caforbes/git_fst/docs/categories.md

 Gitksan is an endangered language that is undergoing active documentation.
 There has not yet been a detailed description of the full range of lexical categories in Gitksan, so this resource serves as an initial attempt (though Tarpent's grammar of Nisg̲a'a is a valuable related resource).

 The dictionary file used in this project is shared with a publically-accessible talking dictionary website in use by members of the speech community, including language learners and teachers.
-This places some constraints on the the structure of the dictionary and nature of category labels.
+This places some constraints on the the structure of the dictionary and nature of category labels, which I discuss here.

 The lexical categories used in this dictionary will, in the future, form some of the basis for a broader language-learning curriculum, such as an accompanying pedagogical grammar.
 This means that the categories used should reflect important distinctions that are critical to understanding the holistic behavior of groups of words, including syntactic properties (for example, the ability to subordinate a clause, triggering dependent-style inflection).